apeissigma/PROG366_Portfolio/README.md

 ## Big O Notation
 [Implementation](https://github.com/apeissigma/PROG366_Portfolio/tree/main/src/BigO)

-Big O notation describes the complexity of an algorithm, independent of the hardware, software, or language it's running on.
+Big OÂ notation describes the complexity of an algorithm, independent of the hardware, software, or language it's running on.
 **Time Complexity** (see [code](https://github.com/apeissigma/PROG366_Portfolio/blob/main/src/BigO/BigODemo.cs) for examples with explanations)
 + O(1) Constant Time: Performance is the same regardless of the size of the input data.
 + O(n) Linear Time: Performance grows linearly and in direct proportions to the size of the input data set.